DiSiLeaf/gl_begin/README.md

-"A simple demo for OpenGL on platform Windows"
+A simple demo for OpenGL on platform Windows

+The development tool is Visual Studio community with Update 4